Australia and sanctions

-If you have any information in relation to a possible contravention of an Australian sanctions law, you should notify ASO by emailing us at firstname.lastname@example.org and notify the Australian Federal Police (AFP).
+If you have any information in relation to a possible contravention of an Australian sanctions law, you should notify the ASO by using the Contact Us form on Pax and notify the Australian Federal Police (AFP).

 What if I think an activity looks suspicious?

 It can be difficult to know when something is suspicious, but if it doesn’t seem right you should increase your due diligence and conduct extra checks to ensure your proposed activity is legitimate.
 Signs of suspicious activity may include:

 - changes in destination or efforts to conceal the destination or origin of a shipment, to reroute through third countries without good reason, or conceal the identity of the person or entity being dealt with;

 - unwillingness to share information requested for the purposes of assessing a sanctions matter;